mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsItem) SetLgsName(v string)
 ```

-SetLgsName gets a reference to the given datadog.NullableString and assigns it to the LgsName field.
+SetLgsName gets a reference to the given common.NullableString and assigns it to the LgsName field.

 <a name="AlertsItem.SetLgsNameNil"></a>
 ### func \(\*AlertsItem\) [SetLgsNameNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_item.go#L72>)